VincentPuget/touchbarconsolelog/README.md

 # touchbarconsolelog README

-«Touch Bar console.log() extention for MacBook Pro
+"Touch Bar console.log()" extention for MacBook Pro

 ## Features

-This extension adds a console.log(); to your MacBook Pro's Touch Bar while you are working in VSCode.
+This extension adds a console.log(); button to your MacBook Pro's Touch Bar while you are working in VSCode.

 ![Touchbar Example](images/touchbar.png)